danixidev/Creador-de-mensajes/README.md

 # Creador de mensajes
 This is one of my first PHP projects. <br>
-I'm developing a basic chat, where the messages are sorted automatically, and shown dinamically.
+I'm developing a basic chat, where the messages are sorted automatically and shown dinamically.